dstackai/dstack/docs/docs/installation/index.md

 ## Prerequisites

+`dstack` works on Linux, macOS, and Windows, with one exception — the `dstack server` functionality is not currently supported on Windows.

 `dstack` requires Git and OpenSSH client to operate.

 On Windows, install [Git for Windows](https://git-scm.com/download/win), it contains both Git and OpenSSH.
 During the installation,